Benefits and challenges of online learning for higher education

 - Build a global peer network: With an online course, you are more likely to be in contact with like-minded students from different areas of the globe.
 This allows you to build a professional and academic network while also learning about how things are done in different parts of the world.

 - Easier concentration and participation: Different people are more productive at different times of the day.
-Without the distractions of other people in the classroom or missing a key point made by a professor in real-time, you can go back and listen to your lecture as many times as needed.
+Without the distractions of other people in the classroom or missing a key point made by a professor in real time, you can go back and listen to your lecture as many times as needed.
 For live sessions, some of the more introverted students may be more confident to present questions or ideas than asking in front of a large classroom full of people.

 - Isolation: One of the major disadvantages of online learning can be the lack of face-to-face interaction with your peers.
 While this can seem isolating to more social people, there are ways to connect with your faculty and classmates.
 This can be done through live sessions, private meetings with your tutors, student support resources, etc.